-- 0.1 Provide the following information: - a.
+- 0.1 Please provide the following information: - a.
 Name of Institution. - b.
 Mailing and website addresses. - c.
-Telephone and fax numbers, email address(es) and the name of survey visit coordinator. - d.
+Telephone and fax numbers, e-mail address(es)and name of the site visit coordinator. - d.
 Name of President or Chief Executive Officer along with telephone number. - e.
-Name of Dean or equivalent along with telephone number. - f.
+Name of Dean or Director along with telephone number. - f.
 Date program was established. - g.
 Provincial authority under which the institution operates. - h.
 Program length. - i.
-Name of the Privacy Officer and the position job description. - 0.2 List the Recommendations that resulted from the last accreditation survey report and describe how they were addressed.
+Name of the Privacy Officer and the position job description. - 0.2 During the accreditation site visit to a new educational program, CDAC will assess the clinical experiences provided for students in the program.
+CDAC may be unable, as part of the initial site visit, to fully assess all aspects of the clinical education provided for students, as the entire program has not been delivered.
+In such cases CDAC will schedule a second focused site visit to fully assess all clinical aspects of the program. - 0.3 When the qualifying program accreditation site visit is scheduled conjointly with the accreditation site visit for a DDS/DMD program, the institution may select to provide the documentation that is requested for both programs, specific to one program. - 0.4 List the Recommendations that resulted from the last accreditation survey report and describe how they were addressed.